-Most land in England and Wales is registered with general boundaries - exact boundaries can be expensive and complicated to work out.
+Most land in England and Wales is registered with general boundaries that show the extent of the land.

 When a property is registered, Land Registry creates a drawing called a ‘title plan’.
-This usually only shows the general boundaries of the property, unless the previous owners supplied exact boundary information.
+This will only show the general boundaries of the property, unless the previous owners had worked out the exact boundaries.

 You can get a copy of the title plan for any registered property in England and Wales.